 According to our flight attendant, Helsinki’s Vantaa Airport is the oldest in Europe.
 This she shared as the plane began its final descent.
 I was neither impressed nor cheered.
 I felt, rather, as though my surgeon had just bragged about having the oldest tools in the hospital.
-It seemed especially anomalous for Helsinki, crowned the 2012 World Design Capital in honor of its progressive pursuits in everything from textiles to transportation, education to technology.
+It seemed especially anomalous for Helsinki, a city once crowned the World Design Capital in honor of its progressive pursuits in everything from textiles to transportation, education to technology.
 It’s debatable, perhaps, what Angry Birds, the video game juggernaut of Finnish origin, has contributed to the uplift of humanity.
 On the other hand, Finland’s most widely adopted export remains one of its oldest innovations: the sauna.

 Sauna is the only Finnish word that has migrated into common English.
 It was also the first word I needed when I left old Vantaa Airport.

 “Sauna,” I tried on my taxi driver, gesturing to the air in the cab.
 “Whoa.
 It’s like a sauna.”

 “Sauna,” she repeated, pleased to hear it.
 “Sauna, yes.”

 Though I knew no other Finnish, and she had no further English, our sliver of mutual understanding was enough.
 My point was made.
 A sauna.
 An overly hot room.